Kronos-Integration/service/README.md

 ## DESCRIPTION

-key of the service description
+Key of the service description

 ## Service